lazyxeon/Veilweaver-Threads-of-Eternity/roadmap.md

-I received your request to analyze your Veilweaver repo and determine what's missing for a game developer to develop the game and engine.
-I'll proceed to assess the repository and identify the gaps or necessary components that are still needed for full development.

-Based on the Veilweaver repository you’ve been building, you’ve laid strong groundwork for an AI‑native game and engine, but a complete, shippable project requires more layers.
-Here’s what’s still missing for a game developer to turn it into a full game and a usable engine:

 1. **3D Rendering and Visual Assets**

    * The current engine is console/log–based; there’s no graphics subsystem.
 You would need a rendering pipeline (e.g. wgpu or vulkan integration) with scene graph, mesh loading, shaders, animation playback and UI widgets.